hackforla/GreenEarthOS/docs/Climate-Conferences.md

   - navigation
   - toc
 ---
-#<center>Climate Events</center>
+#<center>Climate Conferences</center>

 ### Overview
 There are hackathons, workshops, and other climate project events.
-GreenEarthOS is creating a web based resource to make finding the organized climate event that you are looking for easy.
+GreenEarthOS is creating a web based resource to make finding the organized climate conference that you are looking for easy.

 ### How we are going about it